About This Spike Protein Detox Guide

 The patent-free medicines and supplements included may have differing availability around the world.

-Who might benefit from this information?
+Who might benefit from this spike protein detox guide?

 If you have had Covid-19, have recently had a Covid-19 injection, or are experiencing symptoms that may be related to Covid-19 vaccine transmission (also called shedding), you may benefit from using one or more items from our list of medicines and supplements to reduce spike protein load.
 The spike protein, which is both a part of the Covid-19 virus and is produced in our bodies after inoculation, can circulate around our bodies causing damage to cells, tissues, and organs.
+We do not know how long spike proteins stay in the body, however this guide is designed to reduce the load.

 Many people have been unable to find help for spike protein related illness (also called spikopathy) through existing healthcare services.
 This information is relevant if you have experienced adverse reactions after a jab, have Long Covid, or have post Covid-Injection Syndrome (pCoIS).